 In fact, Gadzoox Networks Inc., San Jose, Calif., is already making accommodations for the 10G bit/sec FC standard in its product line.
 This week, the company announced the addition of 3G bit/sec - 4G bit/sec and 10G bit/sec Fibre Channel Media Access Controller (MAC) soft cores to the company's new FabriCore Engines technology suite.

-Gadzoox said it is offering the new high-speed FC MACs to fulfill the demand being driven by the convergence
+Gadzoox said it is offering the new high-speed FC MACs to fulfill the demand being driven by the convergence of the SAN and LAN in 10G bit/sec products.

 The 10G bit/sec FC MAC is the primary FC engine for application specific integrated circuits (ASICs) that enable the convergence of FC and Ethernet networks.
 Gadzoox said that the first installations of 10G bit/sec-ready products will take place in data centers and will enable a 10G bit/sec Ethernet LAN router or switch to include 10G bit/sec FC ports for simultaneous, high-speed communication with the SANs.